Information & Resources

 You are not alone

-Kieran says, ‘I’m running the Milton Keynes Marathon not just as a challenge, but as a statement, to myself, to my family, and to anyone who is at the beginning of their pain journey and feels terrified, lost, or alone.
+Kieran says, ‘I’m running the Milton Keynes Marathon not just as a challenge, but as a statement – to myself, my family and anyone on their pain journey feeling terrified, lost or alone.
 I want to show them that life can still move forward’.

 Support Kieran Hinsley